Date: September, 2015

 Having memorised the layout, Chandra knew exactly which structure marked which part of the settlement, how it related to the majestic longhouse that had been the heart of the community, and what they would find in each location.

-Since any noise would give them away as something less frightening and more edible than phantoms, they had discussed the plan and its details before departing from their camp downstream.
+Since any sound would give them away as something less frightening and more edible than phantoms, they had discussed the plan and its details before departing from their camp downstream.
 Rand would recover selected items from the longhouse, while she went to harvest their finds in the surrounding structures, those being two smaller huts and the wooden crypts opposite the longhouse.
 With everything planned in advance, words weren’t necessary and with a quick nod, Rand took off.

 She counted her steps to the first hut, a family’s former living quarters.
 It wasn’t common for Dayak communities to have huts away from the longhouse, but neither was it unheard of.
 The village must have prospered before its people abandoned it.
 But when they did, it must have been in fear, given what they had left behind.

 After one hundred and eighty-four steps, she reached the hut.
 Like the longhouse, it was built on ironwood stilts.
-The jungle had invaded most of the settlement, but this structure stood firm and the tangka, the decorated notched log that served as a ladder to the elevated living space, had not been reclaimed by vines since she had cleared it two weeks ago.
+The jungle had invaded most of the settlement, but this structure stood firm.
+The tangka, the decorated notched log that served as a ladder to the elevated living space, had not been reclaimed by vines since she had cleared it two weeks ago.
 She stuck her cane in the mud and climbed up.
 But the tangkas were made for bare feet rather than military-issue boots, and Chandra nearly slipped on the damp wood several times before reaching the platform.

-Mentally ticking off the list of items she was to retrieve, Chandra headed out again.
-Without walls around her, the light of her torch faded within five feet in every direction.
-The second structure should be right beside this one, fifty steps at most, but even knowing it should be there, the hut remained hidden in the endless darkness.
+Mentally ticking off the list of objects she was to retrieve, Chandra headed out again.
+Without walls around her, the light of her torch melted into the dark within five feet in every direction.
+The second structure should be right beside this one, fifty steps at most.
+Yet even when she knew it should be there, the hut remained hidden in the endless darkness.

 Chandra waited a bit longer, ears primed for anything unusual.
 She breathed deeply, and the forest breathed with her.
 Then an odd, off-key whistle rose up through the night, making her smile.
 She put two fingers in her mouth to return Rand’s call with a similar sound.
 All was well.
 Time to get on with the job.